lmas/thesis/thesis.typ

 algorithm which is not repeated here for brevity, but later sections will provide practical examinations of an improved algorithm.

-Let's instead take a look at what kind of results the Matrix Profile can produce.
+Lets instead take a look at what kind of results the Matrix Profile can produce.
 @examplepoint demonstrates the result after having run the algorithm on a time series.
 The data used in this example is the atmospheric pressure recorded by IRF Kiruna